andrewbaxter/terrars/readme.md

 If Terraform gives you an error about something with the text `_TERRARS_SENTINEL*` it means you probably missed a `.raw()` call on that value.

+As a rule of thumb

+1. `expression` -> `string`/`field` is OK.
+The expression gets turned into a sentinel value and interpolated during writing the template
+2. `string`/`field` _with no sentinel values_ (literals, etc) -> `expression` is OK.
+3. `string`/`field` _containing sentinel values_ -> `expression` is BAD.
+The sentinel replacement will happen twice and you'll have broken data.
+This can only happen if you convert an expression into a string and then back.

 ## For-each

 Lists, sets, and record references have a `.map` method which takes care of all the different "for" methods in Terraform.
 Specifically